nodejs/node/README.md

 See the section above on [Verifying Binaries](#verifying-binaries) for details on what to do with these keys to verify that a downloaded file is official.

-Previous releases of Node.js have been signed with one of the following GPG
+Previous releases may also have been signed with one of the following GPG keys:
-keys:

 * **Isaac Z. Schlueter** &lt;i@izs.me&gt;
 `93C7E9E91B49E432C2F75674B0A78B0A6C481CF6`